NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 Each test script takes one of these parameters.

--   -s server - specifies the mariaDB or CB server
+-   -s server - specifies the mariaDB or CB server, adb-cb1 is the single Couchbase server and adb-cb4 is the three node Couchbase cluster.

 -   -S subset - specifies the Couchbase subset or the sql database